 From Tuesday, I’m hoping to make a start on revisiting the first five episodes of ‘Flux’ in the build-up to the final instalment called ‘The Vanquishers’.
 I’ve been satisfied with each instalment of the six-part story so far, but I would like to check up on every detail to make sure I haven’t missed anything so far.

-In ‘The Vanquishers’, we follow up on what happened to the Thirteenth Doctor when she was turned into a Weeping Angel in ‘Village of the Angels’.
+In ‘Survivors of the Flux’, we follow up on what happened to the Thirteenth Doctor when she was turned into a Weeping Angel in ‘Village of the Angels’.
 Thankfully, she wasn’t turned into a Weeping Angel permanently, since the Angels were merely transporting her to where the Division summoned her. 😐

 Or is it simply called ‘Division’?
 I don’t know.
 Anyway, the Division happens to be this group who do a lot of interventions across the universe on behalf of the Time Lords of Gallifrey.
 Similar to the Celestial Intervention Agency, I believe.
 Perhaps the CIA of Gallifrey we know was a cover for Division.